Lutry: Heritage sites of national significance

 Lutry Castle or Rôdeurs Castle, the Roman Catholic Church of Saint-Martin, the Swiss Reformed Church of Saint-Martin, the Gothic facade house, and part of the UNESCO World Heritage Site: Lavaux, Vineyard Terraces are listed as Swiss heritage site of national significance.
 The entire town of Lutry and the hamlets of Châtelard and Savuit are part of the Inventory of Swiss Heritage Sites.

 The castle was built in the 15th and 16th centuries as the home of the Bishop of Lausanne's representative, the Mayor de Lutry family.
 The large gate house into the castle was built around the end of the 16th century, while the large coat of arms is from 1640.

 The Reformed Church of Saint-Martin was built on the foundation of an earlier Romanesque priory church.
 The current church was built in multiple stages.
 The polygonal choir is from 1260.
 The nave and northern side chapels were built in the 14th and 15th centuries.
 The church tower is from 1544.
 In 1570 the west facade was replaced with a Renaissance style portal and surrounded with sculptures.
 The interior is decorated with paintings by the Flemish artist Humbert Mareschet from 1577.

 Politics

-In the 2007 federal election the most popular party was the SVP which received 19.12% of the vote.
+In the 2007 federal election the most popular party was the SVP, that received 19.12% of the vote.
 The next three most popular parties were the FDP (17.66%), the SP (16.84%) and the Green Party (16.7%).
 In the federal election, a total of 2,849 votes were cast, and the voter turnout was 51.1%.
+In 2021, Charles Monod (FDP) was elected as mayor (syndic) until 2026.
+The municipality's government is, as of 2025, composed of four FDP politicians (Charles Monod, Pierre-Alexandre Schlaeppi, Etienne Blanc and Patrick Sutter) and of one socialist politician (Alain Amy).